xuankimtran/docs-1/pages/katalon-studio/docs/Install-packed-extension-chrome.md

 description:
 ---

-> **Katalon Record Utility** is an obsolete extension.
-For latest extension, see [Katalon Compact Utility](https://docs.katalon.com/katalon-studio/docs/katalon-compact-utility.html).
+> This solution is obsolete.
+For a better solution, consider our latest extension: [Katalon Compact Utility](https://docs.katalon.com/katalon-studio/docs/katalon-compact-utility.html).

 > Requirements:
 >